-Super volcanoes
+Super volcanoes.

 Now, let’s take a look at what happened and will, at some future time, happen again at Yellowstone.
 To help, I’ll reproduce the map of the three previous Yellowstone eruptions that appeared at the end of the previous entry.

-The estimated volume of material ejected the first Yellowstone eruption is 600 cubic miles.
+The estimated volume of material ejected by the first Yellowstone eruption is 600 cubic miles.
 Ash from that eruption has been found as far away as Missouri.
 The second, comparatively puny eruption, occurred within the western edge of the first caldera and ejected a “mere” 67 cubic miles of material.
 The most recent eruption, some 640,000 years ago, created the Yellowstone Caldera, 30 by 45 miles in size and spat out 240 cubic miles of material.
 This last number is the minimum necessary for a super volcano and the Yellowstone volcano has hit it twice.
-(Even the “small” second eruption spewed nearly 268 times as much material than the Mount St. Helens eruption.)
-A map of the debris from the two super eruptions might look something like this:
+(Even the “small” second eruption spewed nearly 268 times as much material than the Mount Saint Helens eruption.)
+A map of the debris from the two super eruptions might look something like this:.

-Over the past few years, article have appeared in several publications ranging from Newsweek to Business Insider to this one in Live Science where you can read about some of the potentially devastating consequences of such an eruption.
+Over the past few years, articles have appeared in several publications ranging from Newsweek to Business Insider to this one in Live Science where you can read about some of the potentially devastating consequences of such an eruption.
 Consider yourself forewarned if you do.
 I take no responsibility for your reaction.

 Over time, the pressure from magma has formed two resurgent domes inside the Yellowstone Caldera and magma may be as little as 3–8 miles beneath Sour Creek Dome and 8–12 miles beneath Mallard Lake Dome; they both lift up and subside as magma or hydrothermal fluids upwell or subside beneath them.
 The entire caldera floor lifts up or subsides, too, but not as much as the domes.
 In the past century, the net result has been to tilt the caldera floor toward the south.
 As a result, Yellowstone Lake’s southern shores have subsided and trees stand in water.